-The Master of Science program in Secondary Education of Students who are Deaf or Hard of Hearing is designed for deaf, hard-of-hearing and hearing students with a passion for teaching in mind.
-As an MSSE teacher-candidate, you’ll earn dual certification to teach a secondary school content area for students who are hearing or deaf as well as in deaf education for grades K-12, taught by renowned faculty at one of the most innovative campuses in the world—serving more than 1,100 deaf and hard-of-hearing students.
+The Master of Science program in Secondary Education of Students who are Deaf or Hard of Hearing is designed for deaf, hard-of-hearing and hearing students with a passion for teaching.
+As a teacher-candidate in the program, you’ll earn dual certification to teach a secondary school content area for students who are hearing or deaf as well as in deaf education for grades K-12.
+The curriculum is taught by renowned faculty at RIT—one of the most innovative campuses in the world—serving more than 1,100 deaf and hard-of-hearing students.

 The MSSE program will prepare you to help meet the national need for highly qualified deaf, hard-of-hearing and hearing teachers and leaders in the field of deaf education.

-As a graduate student in the Secondary Education program at RIT, you will enjoy small class sizes, one-to-one discussions and advisement with world renowned faculty in small classes that allow you to build your strengths and develop your skills.
+As a graduate student in the Secondary Education program at RIT, you will enjoy small class sizes, one-to-one discussions and advisement with world renowned faculty that allow you to build your strengths and develop your skills.

 RIT/NTID is a unique educational community with a diverse communication environment.
-All community members share responsibility for effective communication and are expected to respect the language preferences of students, faculty and staff.
-The rich inclusive communication environment at RIT/NTID will prepare you for the broad array of communication styles you will encounter in the classroom as a teacher of the deaf.
+The rich inclusive communication environment at RIT/NTID prepares you for the broad array of communication styles you will encounter in the classroom as a teacher of deaf and hard-of-hearing students.

 You can become the teacher you always hoped to be through the MSSE program at RIT.